CAR ACCIDENTS

 Did You Know That We Take Personal Injury Case Referrals?

-Waters Ogle McCarter Law works with many of our neighboring law firms to accept referred cases.
-We believe in a smooth, positive, and mutually beneficial experience where fellow attorneys know that they can trust us to take great care of both them and their referred clients.
-Each referral for an injury case is promptly reviewed by our founding partner, Adrienne Waters Ogle, who brings her experience as a former insurance defense attorney to the table.
-Submit your client's case to us by email or call us at 865-429-3600.
-Adrienne personally responds as soon as possible, typically within 24 hours.
+McCarter & Green Law Firm is proud to partner with neighboring law firms to handle referred personal injury cases.
+We are committed to providing a seamless and positive experience, ensuring that referring attorneys can trust us to deliver exceptional care to both them and their clients.
+Each referral is promptly reviewed by our experienced team to ensure the best possible outcomes.
+Submit your client’s case to us by email or call us at 865-429-3600.
+Our team will respond as quickly as possible, typically within 24 hours.
 Learn more →